drocheam/optrace/docs/source/usage/surfaces.rst

 **Radius of Curvature**

-We can also provide a radius of curvature for the paraxial region.
+We can also provide a radius of curvature for the paraxial region near the optical axis.
 This will be useful for ray transfer matrix analysis in section :numref:`usage_tma`.
-Note that this only makes sense for surfaces with rotational symmetry near the center.
+Note that this is only reasonable for surfaces with rotational symmetry near the center.

 .. code-block:: python